 Dynamic Sound System

-Sound depends on the Speed of Throwing Object.
+Sound depends on the Speed of the Throwing Object.

 Throwing System consists of 3 control scripts.